As an Amazon Associate, I earn from qualifying purchases.

 To use: start with 1-2 tsp per serving and adjust to taste.

-Keep a jar on hand and add it to Healthy Tea Popsicles, Instant Pot Iced Tea, or Healthy Sweet Tea for a perfect flavor.
-It’s also delicious just mixed with plain sparkling water or drizzled into this homemade cold brew coffee.
+Keep a jar on hand and add it to tea popsicles, Instant Pot iced tea, or sweet tea with honea for a perfect flavor.
+It’s also delicious just mixed with plain sparkling water.

 Adding a splash to our Mint Chocolate Ice Cream intensifies the mint flavor in that tasty dessert.